samueldsingh/data-engineering/sql/1-introduction.md

 In summary, SQL provides various ways to exclude rows from a result set based on specific conditions using the `WHERE` clause, `NOT` keyword, and subqueries.
 These mechanisms allow you to control which rows are included or excluded in the final result based on your requirements.

+## 11. What is the order of execution of SQL commands?

+In SQL, the order of execution of SQL commands generally follows the sequence of clauses within a single statement.
+However, for a more complex query involving multiple statements or transactions, the order of execution can vary.
+Here's a simplified overview of the order of execution for a single SQL statement:

+1. **FROM**: Specifies the source tables or views from which data will be retrieved.

+2. **JOIN**: Combines rows from different tables based on specified conditions.

+3. **WHERE**: Filters rows based on specified conditions.

+4. **GROUP BY**: Groups rows that have the same values in specified columns.

+5. **HAVING**: Filters grouped rows based on specified conditions.

+6. **SELECT**: Retrieves columns or expressions to be displayed in the result set.

+7. **DISTINCT**: Removes duplicate rows from the result set.

+8. **ORDER BY**: Sorts the result set based on specified columns.

+9. **LIMIT/OFFSET**: Retrieves a subset of rows from the result set.

+10. **INSERT/UPDATE/DELETE**: Modifies data in the tables.

+11. **COMMIT/ROLLBACK**: Commits or rolls back a transaction.

+Keep in mind that the actual execution order might vary depending on the specific database management system you are using, as different systems may optimize the execution plan differently.
+Additionally, if your SQL statement involves subqueries, views, or more complex operations, the order of execution may involve more steps and substeps.

 ```MySQL password : sam@1234```